IsteNITC-Website-2023/istetechquilla/content/posts/things-go-social.md

 ![](/images/top-20-emerging-iot-trends-that-will-shape-your-future-soon.jpeg)

-The Internet of Things, or IoT, is a niche technology, which at its fundamental level, shares the same concepts as social media - a gateway that connects all users over a secure connection to share relevant data to build an efficient automated ecosystem.
+The Internet of Things, or IoT, is a niche technology, which at its fundamental level, shares similar concepts as social media - a gateway that connects all users over a secure connection to share relevant data to build an efficient automated ecosystem.
 IoT brings us closer to this goal than any other technology ever has, and has numerous applications spanning over a spectrum of fields.

 Concerning the industrial sector, the introduction of cloud platforms and IPv6 has provided an optimum environment for the connected devices to communicate and harvest real-time data through a secure cloud to increase production efficiency.